 This gave me the idea to talk about the division of labor in ransomware attacks, and what it can mean for the defense.

 It is very difficult to be an expert in every topic.
 Even when looking at cybersecurity expertise, it is very rare that a single person would be an expert in reversing x86 binaries, but also an expert in how to deploy a cloud service securely.
 So, people develop certain specialties to focus their expertise.

 Do you think it’s efficient for a single individual to develop both the know-how to hack a database to exfiltrate credit card numbers and to develop a network of human money mules to launder the proceeds?
 Of course not.
 Those are two different skill sets.

-One of the main ways labour is divided in cyber crime is between access development and monetization.
+One of the main ways labor is divided in cyber crime is between access development and monetization.

 What is Access Development?

 Access development is required to get access to victim machines.